 Beneficiaries of international protection are also entitled to family benefits and supplements (świadczenia rodzinne i dodatki) under two conditions also applicable to Polish nationals: (a) residence in Poland; and (b) the average monthly family income per person in a family, which cannot exceed 674 PLN (149 €) or 764 PLN (169,5 €) if the child in the family is certified as disabled.
 They have a right to apply for:

 - Parental benefit

 - Supplement for the beginning of the school year, education away from home, education and rehabilitation of a disabled child, rising a child in a numerous family, rising child alone, and caring a child during parental leave.

-On the other hand, single mothers who are recognised beneficiaries of international protection, still face obstacles to receiving the above mentioned benefits.
+On the other hand, single mothers who are recognised beneficiaries of international protection, still face obstacles to receiving the above-mentioned benefits.
 According to the law, they have to provide a court with a writ of execution (tytuł wykonawczy) confirming maintenance benefit from the other parent.
-As a result of these regulations, they are deprived of that benefits because they are not able to present that required document due to their exceptional personal and family situation.
+As a result of these regulations, they are deprived of those benefits because they are not able to present that required document due to their exceptional personal and family situation.

 - Cash benefits for the maintenance and coverage of expenses related to learning Polish language;

 - Payment of the health insurance premium specified in the provisions on general insurance in the National Health Fund;